robin-rrt/blockchain-nftminter-starterkit/README.md

 Metamask authentication and IPFS Upload is achieved using the [Moralis API](https://moralis.io/)

 - Clone the repo using `git clone`
-- If using VS Code install a plugin called `Live Server` and run it with `index.html`.
+- If using VS Code install a plugin called `Live Server`.